hawthorneguild/Guides/_playersguide/playing-games.md

 ### Death

-f your character dies and remains dead at the end of the game, the DM will log the death in the <a href="https://discord.com/channels/308324031478890497/617814575840231443">#death-log</a> channel.
+If your character dies and remains dead at the end of the game, the DM will log the death in the <a href="https://discord.com/channels/308324031478890497/617814575840231443">#death-log</a> channel.
 Bodies brought back to Hawthorne are often kept at the Children of Mercy Hospital, which places dead bodies under the effects of Gentle Repose.
 If your PC’s body and items weren’t recovered by the end of the game, they can’t be recovered except as part of another adventure.

 The following additional rules apply: